-One of the key areas of work in 2021 in the Group was the development of a corporate compliance
+One of the key areas of work in 2021 in the Group was the development of a corporate compliance culture and the development of unified approaches to compliance risk management.

 COMPLIANCE ROADMAP 2024

 A detailed Compliance Roadmap to 2024 was developed in conjunction with the expert divisions of Group companies, which takes into account the Group's strategy and is designed to help achieve the Group's mission.